-One salt management option is to provide higher quality water as a supply source.
 SSCWD, in a joint effort with the City of Hollister, and San Bento County Water District treats and delivers treated Central Valley Project (CVP) water from the San Felipe Project from the CVP to customers to lower hardness in the potable drinking water.
 CVP water has lower salinity levels than local groundwater and is a low hardness supply, which reduces the need for water softening.
 The higher quality supply reduces the need for water softening, which results in a reduction of salt to the groundwater basin.
 Historically, less than one third of SSCWD's customers received an intermittent supply of CVP water and none of the customers in the area served by RM I receive this treated surface water.

 As part of the Hollister Urban Area Coordinated Water Supply and Treatment Plan, the Lessalt Water Treatment Plant has been upgraded and went into operation in December, 2014.
 This upgrade included a pump station and associated pipeline from the Lessalt WTP to the Ridgemark area and is now supplying SSCWD's Ridgemark area and wastewater customers with approximately 85% surface water.
-As part of the Hollister Urban Area Coordinated Water Supply and Treatment Plan, a second treatment plant called the West Hills Water Treatment Plant will be constructed with a capacity of 4.5 million gallons per day.
-The West Hills Water Treatment Plant has been designed and construction is anticipated to begin in June, 2015 and completion is anticipated in July, 2017.
+As part of the Hollister Urban Area Coordinated Water Supply and

+Treatment Plan, a second treatment plant called the West Hills Water Treatment Plant will be constructed with a capacity of 4.5 million gallons per day.
+The West Hills Water Treatment Plant is currently under construction and is anticipated to begin operation in November, 2017.
 The combination of these two surface water treatment plants will increase the delivery of high quality drinking water to SSCWD and City of Hollister water customers and will result in reduced chlorides and sodium being discharged from the two agencies wastewater treatment plants.

-Sunnyslope is beginning an extensive education and outreach program for all the residents of Ridgemark area to diminish the salinity discharge from water softeners.
-The resulting treated wastewater from Ridgemark I Wastewater Treatment Plant could meet all waste discharge requirements in 2016.
+In the spring of 2015 Sunnyslope began an extensive education and outreach program for all the residents of Ridgemark area to diminish the salinity discharge from water softeners.
+This effort has resulted in salinity levels dropping in the wastewater effluent from the Ridgemark I Wastewater Treatment Plant by 22%.
+SSCWD will continue these efforts in 2016 and this could bring the District into compliance with all waste discharge requirements in 2017.